 - Pivot: Rotating the data view to gain new perspectives

-These operations allow analysts to explore data from various angles, supporting the data mining process by enabling interactive data exploration and hypothesis testing.
+These operations let analysts explore data from various angles, supporting the mining process through interactive exploration and hypothesis testing.

-The integration of data warehousing and mining drives innovation across various industries.
-Here are some examples:
+The integration of data warehousing and mining drives measurable outcomes across industries.
+Some real-world examples:

 - Analyze purchase history, browsing behavior, and demographic information